 The purpose of this award is to equip the learner with the knowledge, skill and competence to complete a limited range of manual metal arc welding tasks in a supervised environment.

-This course is scheduled to run 2 evenings a week, Tuesday and Wednesday from 7pm to 10pm for 10 weeks.
+This course is scheduled to run on Tuesday from 6.00 pm to 10.00 pm for 14 weeks.

 Fees apply to all part-time programmes.